whs-dot-hk/atom/README.md

 Atom lays the groundwork for the Ekala platform, which builds upon the innovative store-based build and distribution model introduced by Nix.

-The Ekala project, through the `eka` CLI and its backend Eos API, aims to create a unified platform that leverages the potential of this model to enhance software development, deployment, and system management at scale.
+The Ekala project, through the `eka` CLI and its backend Eos API, aims to craft an open, unified platform that leverages the potential of this model to enhance software development, deployment, and system management at scale.

 For details on `eka`, see the [eka README](https://github.com/ekala-project/eka/blob/master/README.md).